Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 ## Responsive classes

-OUDS Web's grid includes six tiers of predefined classes for building complex responsive layouts.
-Customize the size of your columns on extra small, small, medium, large, or extra large devices however you see fit.
+OUDS Web's grid includes eight tiers of predefined classes for building complex responsive layouts.
+Customize the size of your columns on any width from extra extra small to extra extra extra large devices however you see fit.

 ### All breakpoints